hubertdang/fire-drone-swarm/README.md

 10. Create your pull request.
 Follow the instructions listed [here](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request#creating-the-pull-request).
 11. Once your pull request is ready to merge, please **squash and merge** to limit the number of commits to master.
 ![image](https://github.com/user-attachments/assets/e829f914-5a12-4ec0-a8e7-1ee3f6358397)

+## Breakdown of Responsibilities
+In general, the team approached the project collaboratively, working together to solve problems and make decisions.
+However, each team member was responsible for specific tasks and components of the project.
+The breakdown of responsibilities is as follows:
+- Amilesh: `FireIncidentSubsystem`, `FireIncidentSubsystemTest`, `SimEvent`
+- Hubert: UML Diagrams
+- David: UML Diagrams, `Task`, `DroneBuffer`, `FireIncidentBuffer`
+- Aashna: `Zone`, `ZoneTest`, `Position`, `PositionTest`, `AgentTank`, `AgentTankTest`
+- Shenhao Gong: `Drone`, `DroneStatus`, `FireSeverity`
+- Manit: `Scheduler`, `MissionQueue`, `SchedulerTest`